 While some transgender people disclose their transgender status to friends, family, and co-workers (or any combination thereof), some do not disclose that information.
 It should not be assumed that because a few people know of an individual’s transgender status that the individual has shared this information with others.
-At the LGBT Resource Center, we recognize and respect that choices around disclosure are complex, and will be unique to each individual and their situation.
+At the LGBTQ+ Student Center, we recognize and respect that choices around disclosure are complex, and will be unique to each individual and their situation.

 Transgender-Friendly Medical Resource Guide in Los Angeles